Atomic Age (design): Starburst Motif

+The starburst appeared on countless other household items including light fixtures (particularly the Sputnik chandelier style), textiles, wallpaper, furniture, and decorative objects.
+The dingbat apartment buildings common in Los Angeles during this period often featured a single starburst ornament as their primary exterior decoration.
+The motif's flexibility allowed it to be adapted to various scales and materials, from small decorative details to large architectural elements, making it a defining visual signature of the era.

+Biomorphic Shapes

 Free-form biomorphic shapes also appear as a recurring theme in Atomic Age design.
-British designers at the Council of Industrial Design (CoID) produced fabrics in the early 1950s that showed "skeletal plant forms, drawn in a delicate, spidery graphic form", reflecting x-ray technology that was becoming more widespread and familiar in pop culture.
+British designers at the Council of Industrial Design (CoID) produced fabrics in the early 1950s that showed "skeletal plant forms, drawn in a delicate, spidery graphic form", reflecting X-ray technology that was becoming more widespread and familiar in pop culture.
 These botanic designs influenced later Atomic Age patterns that included repeating organic shapes similar to cells and organisms viewed through a microscope.
-Art historians do not see the popularity of organic forms during this time as a coincidence.
-Some speculated it was a search for meaning during a time of such sociopolitical uncertainty and the looming potential threat of new technologies.
+Art historians do not see the popularity of organic forms during this time as a coincidence, with some speculating it was a search for meaning during a time of such sociopolitical uncertainty and the looming potential threat of new technologies.

 There are similarities between many Atomic Age designs and the mid-century modern trend of the same time.
 Elements of Atomic Age and Space Age design were dominant in the Googie design movement in commercial buildings in the United States.
 Some streamlined industrial designs also echoed the influence of futurism that had been seen much earlier in Art Deco design.

 Space Age design

 Whereas Atomic Age motifs and structures leaned towards design fields such as architecture and industrial design, Space Age design spread into a broader range of consumer products, including furniture, clothing fashion, and even animation styles, as with the popular television show The Jetsons.
-Beginning with the dawn of the Space Age (commonly attributed to the launch of Sputnik in October 1957), Space Age design captured the optimism and faith in technology that was felt by much of society during the 1950s and 1960s, together with the design possibilities afforded by newly accessible materials like fibreglass that had become much more widely available since the second world war.
+Beginning with the dawn of the Space Age (commonly attributed to the launch of Sputnik in October 1957), Space Age design captured the optimism and faith in technology that was felt by much of society during the 1950s and 1960s, together with the design possibilities afforded by newly accessible materials like fibreglass that became more widely available since World War II.
 Space Age design also had a more vernacular character, appearing in accessible forms that quickly became familiar to mainstream consumers.
-Since the end of the 1970s, Space Age design has become more closely associated with kitsch and with Googie architecture for popular commercial buildings such as diners, bowling alleys, and shops, though the finest examples of its kind have remained desirable and highly collectible.
+Since the end of the 1970s, Space Age design has become more closely associated with kitsch and Googie architecture for popular commercial buildings such as diners, bowling alleys, and shops, though the finest examples of its kind remain desirable and highly collectible.
 "Space Age design is closely tied to the pop movement [...] the fusion of popular culture, art, design, and fashion".